 Last November, the California Senate agreed to pay the aide $280,000 for lost wages as well as damages.
 They paid another $50,000 towards her school loans and $20,000 for career counseling and medical care.
 In return, she dropped her lawsuit.
 The money for the settlement came from the Senate’s operating budget, which is funded by Californians’ tax dollars.

-The woman’s attorney says, “It’s important for not only this plaintiff, but anyone working in the Capitol building, to know that the Senate can and should take full responsibility of its unlawful conduct.
-We believe this settlement proves that point.”
+The woman’s attorney says, “It’s important for not only this plaintiff, but anyone working in the Capitol building, to know that the Senate can and should take

 It can seem daunting to go up against powerful employers — whether they own a large corporation or are in control of part of our state government.
 However, if you’ve been the victim of harassment, discrimination, retaliation and/or wrongful termination, you can explore your legal options for seeking the compensation and justice you deserve.